 The prices of any type of HDB flats keep on going up will spur a vicious cycle and far-reaching negative impacts.
 Let us dissect the several strata of housing issues to probe into the inklings and the crux of it.

-In the 70s, 80s and early 90s, our HDB flats were not priced, added in or burdened with an element of land cost (closely tied to the prevailing market price).
+In the 70s, 80s, and early 90s, the HDB flats were not priced, added in or burdened with an element of land cost (closely tied to the prevailing market price).

-Even though the factor of inflation (which includes the elements of construction materials and manpower) over the years was taken into consideration, the prices of our present HDB flats, regardless of their sizes, are still high.
+Even though the factor of inflation (which includes the elements of construction materials and manpower) over the years was taken into consideration, the present HDB flat prices, regardless of their sizes, are still high.

 Prices of HDB Resale Flats